RAM, or Random Access Memory, is essentially a piece of hardware that stores your computer’s short-term memory while the computer is running.

 Together, Frequency and Latency affect the speed of your RAM.

 A higher frequency, which makes RAM faster, can compensate for higher latency, which makes RAM slower.
-We have covered these specs in more detail in our article on RAM for gamers.
 Generally speaking, however, you should prioritize capacity over frequency and latency.
 More is always better.

 To see how much RAM is installed on your Windows computer, open File Explorer, right-click on This PC, and select Properties.
 This will open the System page in your Control Panel, which reveals the capacity of installed memory (RAM).